Another Round of Escalation to Change the Equation of the “Unification of the arenas”

 in-1.jpg

-Integration of Arenas and Changing the Rules of the Game
+Unification of the arenas and Changing the Rules of the Game

-The new significant development in Israel targeting the Al-Jihad al-Islami Movement is Tel Aviv’s quest to break the “Unity of Arenas” strategy the movement launched in May 2021 following the assassination of its military commander in Gaza, Tayseer Jabari.
+The new significant development in Israel targeting the Al-Jihad al-Islami Movement is Tel Aviv’s quest to break the “Unification of the arenas” strategy the movement launched in May 2021 following the assassination of its military commander in Gaza, Tayseer Jabari.
 This strategy has evolved in light of several important indicators, including:

 • Al-Jihad al-Islami Secretary-General Ziad Nakhaleh admitted in October 2022 that “one of the biggest mistakes of my life” was accepting a ceasefire with Israel in August despite his movement’s ability to continue fighting for several weeks with the same intensity and firepower.